The Best Chunky Gazpacho Soup Recipe

 Next, I purchased a 10-quart mixing bowl.
 All the ingredients fit, but there wasn't enough headroom to stir the soup without spilling it.

 Since I knew I would be making this recipe often, I ended up also buying a 12-quart stainless steel mixing bowl that lets me stir my gazpacho without it overflowing.
 I also find myself reaching for it often while making other recipes.
-It's very large — about 14 3/8" wide (outside rim) and roughly 7" deep — but since I nest my other mixing bowls inside it for storage, it doesn't take up that much more room than the 10-quart bowl.
+It's very large—about 14 3/8" wide (outside rim) and roughly 7" deep—but since I nest my other mixing bowls inside it for storage, it doesn't take up that much more room.

-If you can't fit a 12-quart mixing bowl into your cabinet for storage, I suggest using a 10-quart bowl and stirring in the liquid ingredients slowly to avoid spillage.
+If you can't fit a 12-quart mixing bowl into your cabinet for storage, I suggest using a 10-quart bowl and stirring slowly to avoid spillage.